Poverty Simulation

 Transform Perspectives

-The goal of a poverty simulation is to shift the paradigm about poverty away from being seen as a personal failure and toward the understanding of poverty as structural, a failure of society.
+The goal of a poverty simulation is to shift the paradigm about poverty away from being seen as a personal failure and towards understanding of the structural and systemic barriers causing poverty.

 What Past Participants Say